 5. Create a countdown promo video

 Another neat idea you can use that involves a countdown timer is creating a promo with one.
 This video will feature all of the products you will have on sale, but a week in advance.
-This can help generate more hype that will get people lining up come Black Friday to make their purchases.
+This can help generate more hype that will get people lining up on Black Friday to make their purchases.
 Once you’ve made a fantastic promo video, go ahead and promote it on your Instagram page.

 In an example I really like, Chubbies created a viral “anti-Black Friday” promo video, that subversively uses the Black Friday context to create their own sales holiday named jokingly “Thighber Monday” (formulated on Cyber Monday) that promotes their products.

-Video: “anti-Black Friday” promo by Chubbies:
+Watch this Video example for Black Friday marketing: “anti-Black Friday” promo by Chubbies:

-6. Create a “Black Friday Exclusive” post
+6. Create a “Black Friday exclusive” post

-7. Partner Up With a TikTok Influencer
+7. Partner up With a TikTok influencer

-Video: TikTok influencer Black Friday campaign:
+Watch this Video example for Black Friday marketing: TikTok influencer Black Friday campaign:

 8. Hold a different sale every hour